East Kilbride Shopping Centre: Shopping malls

-EK is made up of four different malls and is now marketed under the EK, East Kilbride brand and comprises the Centre West, Plaza, Princes Square/Princes Mall, Southgate and the Olympia Mall.
+EK is made up of five different malls and is now marketed under the EK, East Kilbride brand and comprises the Plaza, Princes Square, Princes Mall, Southgate and the Olympia.
 The Hub reflects a recreational and entertainments redevelopment within part of the Olympia Mall.
 These were built at different times, with some being complete builds from scratch and others modified from open-air shopping precincts to roofed-over malls.